Fulvic Acid Research Hub — The Complete Study Library

 Murbach TS et al. (2020).
 A Toxicological Evaluation of a Fulvic and Humic Acids Preparation.
 Journal of the International Society of Sports Nutrition.

 Formal safety and tolerability study in healthy adults.
 No clinically significant adverse effects on clinical chemistry, hematology, urinalysis, or vital signs.
-Fulvic and humic acids were well tolerated at doses studied.
+Fulvic and humic acids were well tolerated at the doses studied.
+Read the study.

-A 111-reference comprehensive review documenting safety profile, historical use, and biological activities of humic and fulvic compounds.
+A 111-reference comprehensive review documenting the safety profile, historical use, and biological activities of humic and fulvic compounds.
 Supports safety for long-term use at normal supplementation levels.
+We summarize this review on our research page.
+Read the study.

 Journal of Cutaneous and Aesthetic Surgery (2024).
 Vol. 17(2):105–111.